-The most important thing a primer caregiver can do, to protect themselves, to be very transparent in the financial situation.
+The most important thing a primer caregiver can do... to protect themselves, is to be very transparent in the financial situation.

-Caring for a family member with dementia involves more than merely assisting with ADLs.
-Managing finances also means allocating monies to pay for care and costs that will surely increase as the disease progresses.
-We will deal with this topic more fully elsewhere in this site.
+Caring for a family member with dementia involves more than assisting with ADLs.
+Managing finances also means allocating monies to pay for care.
+And costs will increase as the disease progresses.
+We will deal with this topic more elsewhere in this site.

 Contact a financial advisor if necessary

-Many caregivers are eligible for tax deductions or tax benefits, due to their role as caregiver.
-Expect this trend to continue as the population ages, more people get dementia, and a greater emphasis is placed on home care.
-A financial planner can also direct you to agencies that can help with resources designed to assist you with the care of your family member.
+Many caregivers are eligible for tax deductions or tax benefit.
+This is due to their role as caregiver.
+Expect this trend to continue as the population ages.
+More people get dementia, and a greater emphasis is placed on home care.
+A financial planner can also direct you.
+They can recommend agencies that can help with resources designed to assist you with the care of your family member.

 Our Resources section can help you find the information and tools that you need.
 We have courses, videos, checklists, guidebooks, cheat sheets, how-to guides and more.